pingidentity/pingdirectory-go-client/docs/PlainSaslMechanismHandlerResponse.md

 ### NewPlainSaslMechanismHandlerResponse

-`func NewPlainSaslMechanismHandlerResponse(schemas []EnumplainSaslMechanismHandlerSchemaUrn, identityMapper string, enabled bool, ) *PlainSaslMechanismHandlerResponse`
+`func NewPlainSaslMechanismHandlerResponse(schemas []EnumplainSaslMechanismHandlerSchemaUrn, id string, identityMapper string, enabled bool, ) *PlainSaslMechanismHandlerResponse`

 NewPlainSaslMechanismHandlerResponse instantiates a new PlainSaslMechanismHandlerResponse object This constructor will assign default values to properties that have it defined,